 What Does It Cost to Manufacture in Mexico?

-Regulatory Costs Associated With Doing Business in Mexico
+Regulatory Costs Associated With Manufacturing in Mexico

 Also, it's essential to factor in ongoing taxes.
 Companies may face a 16-percent value-added tax on shipped materials and equipment into Mexico.
 Those that opt to register under the IMMEX program and obtain an IVA Certification can avoid that cost in many cases.
 However, all companies must factor in Mexico's corporate income tax of approximately 30 percent, a state payroll tax ranging between 1.8 to 2.9 percent, and a real estate tax of 0.1 to 0.5 percent.

-Industrial Real Estate Costs
+Industrial Real Estate Costs in Mexico

 It is typical for industrial parks in Mexico to charge an additional USD $0.015 to $0.03 per square foot each month for maintenance of common areas.
 On a triple net lease, expect to add 2.5 to 6 percent to cover the costs of taxes, maintenance, and insurance.